Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 Backup Account Opening

-For entrepreneurs and foreign companies, the Bahamas can be a good place to have a backup bank account.
+For entrepreneurs and foreign companies, The Bahamas can be a good place to have a backup bank account.
 If your primary business bank account elsewhere is frozen, your business doesn’t have to shut down and stop making payments.
-You can just use your bank account in the Bahamas as a backup solution until things clear.
+You can just use your bank account in The Bahamas as a backup solution until things clear.

 Primary Account Opening